joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 14. **Select** your Network **connection** that has just been created
 15. ![Azure Dev Center - Link Network Connection](/uploads/azuredevbox-createnetworkconnectionlinkdevcenter.png "Azure Dev Center - Link Network Connection")
 16. Click **Add**
+17. The Network Connection will check of all the network requirements for the Dev Box service, such as the Azure tenant